MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 4. When the package has been uploaded, you should be able to see some details of the application.
 Click **Next**.
 5. Click on **Publish** to push the app to the **Google Play store**.
 The status for this release on the store details page will show as **Submitted.**
 6. Once App Center has completed the hand-over of the app to Google, the status of the app will change to **Published.** Note that Google could take upto 24 hours to show up the app on the Play store.
-7. In case of a failure with publishing by Google, app owner will receive a notiifcation to the registered google mail.
+7. In case of a failure with publishing by Google, app owner will receive a notification to the registered google mail.